FlorentCLMichel/learning_with_ai/ZKP.md

 1. **Setup (The Commitment):**
     * You take three identical decks of cards.
-    * For every cell on the Sudoku board, you place $n$ cards face-down, where $n$ is the maximum number of iterations.
+    * For every cell on the Sudoku board, you place three cards face-down.
 These cards represent the number in your solution (e.g., if a cell is a "5", you place three 5s there).
     * For the pre-filled "hint" numbers already on the board, you place those three cards face-up so the Verifier can see they match the puzzle.
 Once they are satisfied, you flip them face-down.

 2. **The Challenge:** The Verifier now chooses one of three "challenges" at random: